serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/QuarterWidthAttribute.md

 # QuarterWidthAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Marks form field with "col-lg-3 col-sm-6" css class, which makes it allocate half of form row on device widths &gt;= 768 (e.g. ipad), and quarter on device widths &gt;= 1200px (desktop)
+Marks the form field with the "col-lg-3 col-sm-6" CSS class, which makes it allocate half of the form row on device widths &gt;= 768px (e.g. iPad), and a quarter on device widths &gt;= 1200px (desktop).

 ```csharp
 [AttributeUsage(AttributeTargets.All)]